-The Centre for Governance and Citizenship (CGC) is an Institute-level research centre of the Hong Kong Institute of Education.
+The Centre for Governance and Citizenship (CGC) is an Institute-level research centre of the Education University of Hong Kong.
 The Centre is committed to conducting interdisciplinary scholarly research and facilitating public discourse on governance issues and citizenship studies, including citizenship education.
 It is dedicated to creating an active research platform whereby the themes of Governance and Citizenship can be brought together within an interactive and mutually reinforcing framework to pioneer a new research agenda that contributes towards theory building in "Governance and Citizenship" as a holistic concept.

 In December 2008, Dr Tam Wah Ching has generously donated HK$2.5 million to the Hong Kong Institute of Education in the form of "Wah Ching Education and Research Development Fund", to support activities of the Centre.